Two convergent NPA-like hierarchies for the quantum bilocal scenario: Linearising factorisation bilocal NPA hierarchy via scalar extension

 \subsection{Stopping criteria and finite-dimensionality}

-So far, we have shown that the factorisation bilocal NPA hierarchy characterises the set of Commutator Bilocal Quantum correlations (Definition~\ref{def:CommutatorBilocQDistrib}) in the asymptotic limit.
-The reconstructed Hilbert space $\cH$ is a priori infinite-dimensional, and there is no promise in the speed of convergence of these two hierarchies.
-In this section, we give a stopping criterion for our hierarchy, and show that it is associated with a finite-dimensional reconstructed Hilbert space $\cH$.
+So far, we have shown that both the factorisation and scalar extension bilocal NPA hierarchies characterise the set of Projector Bilocal Quantum correlations (Definition~\ref{def:CommutatorBilocQDistrib}) in the asymptotic limit.
+The reconstructed Hilbert space $\cH$ is a priori infinite-dimensional, and there is no promise for the speed of convergence of these two hierarchies.
+In this section, we give a stopping criterion for our hierarchies, and show that it is associated with a finite-dimensional reconstructed Hilbert space $\cH$.
 Our stopping criterion is similar to the one for the NPA hierarchy given in~\cite{NPA2008}.
-However, as we will discuss later in Appendix~\ref{sec:AppendixBilocalTsirelson}, we do not prove that the set of finite-dimensional Hilbert space Tensor Bilocal Quantum correlations is recovered: we will leave this question open.